A Caveat and Affiliates

 ENGLISH IVY, a popular choice of our plants to reduce stress

 Do you love pets?
 Then you should have English ivy in your home.
 It works against airborne pollutants including fecal matter.
-It should be on your office desk as it absorbs benzene (chemical usually present in office equipment) from the environment and you will have a better focus/concentration at your work.
+It should be on your office desk as it absorbs benzene (a chemical usually present in office equipment) from the environment and you will have a better focus/concentration at your work.
 Some of our household cleansing product contains formaldehyde English ivy can easily filter it from the air.

 Ivy possesses strong anti-inflammations properties.
 Due to the plant’s ability to heal internal inflammation, patients suffering from arthritis can rub the leaves of ivy directly at the inflamed area or consume it as a tea.
 Ivy leaves also improve the function of the liver by detoxifying the body.
 Leaf extract can also be applied on hair directly(if you are not allergic) to get rid of itching lice.

 However, use caution when choosing a location for your English Ivy plant.
 This plant is mildly toxic and might irritate your pet’s digestion if they nibble.